Our Therapist Directory

 Collin Pearman

-My approach to therapy: I am intending to meet you where ever you actually are emotionally, spiritually, and physically, and from there help you identify what thriving might look like for you, what's stopping you from living that life, and how to work backward from that dream reality to identify your very next steps.
+My approach to therapy: I'm intending to really get to know you (how you think, feel, your story.)
+From there we'll work to identify what thriving might look like for you, what's stopping you from living that life, and how to work backward from that dream reality to identify your very next steps.
+The work is at times messy and uncomfortable, but along this path lies healing.

 • Accepting Clients